tytydraco/yessleep/out/Theres_Something_in_the_Air_Part_III.md

 “What the fuck?”
 I say quietly.

 “Why is it so damn busy?
 It’s a fucking Tuesday morning!”
-Travis yells.
+Jack yells.

 “I don’t know man, maybe there’s a flu going around?
 Let’s try to get you inside.”